udippant/base-drafts/draft-ietf-quic-transport.md

 # Introduction

-QUIC is a multiplexed and secure transport protocol that runs on top of UDP.
+QWIK is a multiplexed and secure transport protocol that runs on top of UDP.
-QUIC aims to provide a flexible set of features that allow it to be a general-purpose secure transport for multiple applications.
+QWIK aims to provide a flexible set of features that allow it to be a general-purpose secure transport for multiple applications.

 * Version negotiation